Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Bug Cup

-• Strong contender
+• Strong offensive pick

-• One of the fastest offensive threats
+• One of the fastest pressure attackers in the format

 Fighting Cup

-• Strong but risky
+• High damage potential but risky

-• Competes with bulkier Fighters like Medicham -style tanks
+• Competes with bulkier Fighters like Medicham

 Psychic Cup

-• Niche anti-meta pick
+• Niche anti-meta option

-• Can punish Psychic-heavy teams quickly
+• Can punish Psychic-heavy teams early

 Remix Cups